Working hours

 There are separate restrictions for employing children under the age of 16.
 These restrictions mean that children cannot be employed:

 There are also restrictions on the length of time that children can work during term time and during holiday periods.
 There may also be local authority restrictions on employing children in your area.
-More information on employing children is available on the restrictions on child employment pages on the Gov.uk website
+More information is available from the Gov.uk guidance on restrictions on child employment.

-See Employing Under 18s section for more information.
+See the Employing Under 18s section for more information.

 Paid annual leave

-Employees, whether full-time or part-time, are entitled to 5.6 weeks’ paid leave a year, starting on the first day of employment.
-A 'week’s leave' is the equivalent of the time normally worked in a week.
+Employees, whether full-time or part-time, are entitled to 5.6 weeks of paid leave per year, starting on the first day of employment.
+One week of leave is the equivalent of the time normally worked in a week.
 This should be applied pro-rata for part-time employees.
-For example, if a worker normally works five days a week, 5.6 weeks’ paid leave equates to 28 working days a year and for a Saturday worker, this equates to 5.6 days a year.
+For example, if a worker normally works five days per week, 5.6 weeks of paid leave equates to 28 working days per year; for a Saturday worker, it equates to 5.6 days per year.

 You must set out an employee's paid holiday entitlement in their ‘written statement of employment’.
 This should enable them to work out their entitlement and pay for any untaken holiday if they leave.

-Note: the holiday entitlement can include bank holidays, provided that you pay them for those days.
+Note: the holiday entitlement can include bank holidays, provided that you pay employees for those days.

-Calculating holiday pay for employees without fixed hours
+Calculating holiday pay for casual and seasonal employees

-Detailed guidance on calculating holiday pay is available on the Calculating holiday pay for workers without fixed hours or pay page on the Gov.uk website.
+If a worker gets the statutory minimum holiday entitlement, the most holiday they can accrue in a year is 28 days.
+Detailed guidance on calculating holiday pay is available on the Gov.uk page Calculating holiday pay for workers without fixed hours or pay.

 Rest periods